Caterpillar D10: High Drive system

 Among modern tractors, the High Drive (elevated sprocket) design was unique to Caterpillar products.
 The concept originated in 1914 with Caterpillar predecessor C. L. Best Tractor's 30 Humpback; this tractor was discontinued a year later, and the only other tractor to use the concept until the D10's introduction was the Cletrac Model F, built between 1920 and 1922.
 The elevated sprocket system was first applied to a 10-machine test run of the D10 in 1977.
 It separated the suspension from the tractor's drive train, dramatically reducing stress on both and increasing their durability.
 Prior to this, the combined system, which put the drive axle under constant strain of the vehicle's load and terrain beneath it, was prone to frequent failure.
 Elevating the drive sprocket allowed for a more absorbent suspension, which provided better traction, reduced component wear and operator fatigue, and isolated the drive sprocket in a flexible section of the machine's tracks.
 It also allowed for the relocation of the transmission behind and beneath the operator, providing better weight distribution and improved traction, and permitting more compact location of both the blade and rear implements.
-The high-drive system also eliminates the traditional geared final drive in favor of modular system employing a hydraulic planetary final drive, which withstands engine torque better, since it distributes the forces over multiple gear teeth instead of a single tooth as in the traditional system.
+The high-drive system also eliminates the traditional geared final drive in favor of a modular system employing a hydraulic planetary final drive, which withstands engine torque better, since it distributes the forces over multiple gear teeth instead of a single tooth as in the traditional system.
 The disadvantage is that the track moves around one more idler, reducing track life.
 Caterpillar claims to have alleviated this with the SALT (Sealed and Lubricated Track), a permanently lubricated track system which was introduced on their track-type tractors in the early 1970s.